parvatijay2901/Face-Detection-OpenCV/README.md

 We will get the training data we previously made, and the Haar Cascade is further trained by superimposing the positive image over a set of negative images (after converting to gray scaled image).

 The webcam then opens automatically, and classify whether the face is Locked or Unlocked (depending on the data set we create).

+Also, there is another python file detect.py, which detects the face and eyes (using the same algorithm)